Terms of Reference

 • an ability to act as a credible spokesperson

-• experience in managing a wide range of relationships, including Secretariat, community, and Ministerial relations.
+• experience in managing a wide range of relationships, including the NZSL Office, community, and Ministerial relations.

 The Deputy Chair’s role is to: